Please note, pages have been optimized for Chrome, Firefox, Edge, and Safari.

 return to contents next section

-The substance use disorders special emphasis dashboard facilitates access to data, trend results, graphs, and State quartile maps of measures related to opioid use and substance use disorders.
-The bar chart on the front page is the national overall trend result, showing the number of measures that have been getting worse, staying the same, or getting better.
-The analysis method is the same as the national trend analysis described under the section of the 2018 report titled National Trends Over Time.
+The special emphasis dashboards facilitate access to data, trend results, graphs, and state quartile maps of measures related to special emphasis topics.
+For the 2023 NHQDR, there are four special emphasis dashboards: ambulatory care, hospital care, nursing home, population health.
+The bar chart on the Summary option (Figure 18) is the national overall trend result, showing the number of measures that have been getting worse, staying the same, or getting better.
+The analysis method is the same as the national trend analysis described under the section titled National Trends Over Time.

-Substance Use Disorder Measures Table with Estimates for those Getting Worse; Staying the Same; Getting Better; and No Trend Data
+Ambulatory Care Measures totals with Estimates for those Getting Worse; Staying the Same; Getting Better; and No Trend Data

 return to the top of this section